daniel-goldacker/quarkus-social/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

 ## Project premise
-Execute commanand in docker for install Postres:  docker run --rm -it -p 5432:5432 -e POSTGRES_PASSWORD=admin -e POSTGRES_USER=admin -e POSTGRES_DB=quarkus-social postgres
+- Execute commanand in docker for install postgres: docker run --rm -it -p 5432:5432 -e POSTGRES_PASSWORD=admin -e POSTGRES_USER=admin -e POSTGRES_DB=quarkus-social postgres
-Install JDK 11.0.17
+- Install jdk 11.0.17
-Install Apache Maven 3.8.3
+- Install apache maven 3.8.3

 ## Running the application in dev mode